ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 A rollback pipeline run uses information from the specified rollback change request to create a new change request.

 To reflect current compliance, the pipeline reopens issues linked to the previous rollback.
-A list of these issues is attached to the Change Request.
+A list of these issues is attached to the change request.
 Original due dates remain unchanged.

 A successful rollback pipeline deployment moves the `_latest` tag in the inventory to a previous commit.